argoproj/argo-cd/docs/proposals/proxy-extensions.md

 ```

 With a new resource type for extensions, admins will be able to configure
 access rights per extension per project.

+##### Basic config suggestion:

+This is the basic suggestion where admins will be able to define permissions
+per project and per extension.
+In this case namespace specific permissions
+isn't covered.

-The `object` field must contain
-the project name and the extension name in the format
+The `object` field must contain the project name and the extension name in
-`<project>/<extension>`
+the format `<project>/<extension>`

 - **Example 1**: